ChatScript/ChatScript/README.md

 The result will go in the `BINARIES` directory.

 On Linux, go stand in the SRC directory and type `make server` (assuming you have make and g++ installed).
 This creates BINARIES/ChatScript, which can run as a server or locally.
 There are other make choices for installing PostGres or Mongo.

+For Mac follow the Linux instructions.
+You have to have the xcode command line tools installed.

 # Full Documentation